Black Pussy and Viet Cong: When Is A Band Name So Offensive It Should Be Changed?

 On the contrary, Oregon’s Black Pussy have made no moves towards issuing an apology for their name.
 And this has one has played out in a much more rampant and wild way, at its worse resulting in death threats towards the band and racist or misogynistic tirades of support from supposed 'fans' in the comment sections.

 It all really started a few weeks ago, with a petition set up by someone called Margot Goldstein on Change.org.
-It reads: “All white, male band Black Pussy should change their name - or venues who booked them, should be boycotted.”
-Considering the coverage the story has got, it’s surprising that the petition itself has gathered less than 2,000 signatures, but it has already resulted in at least 1 cancelled gig (rumoured to be 2), and inspired numerous pieces on Huffington Post, Flavorwire, Daily Dot, Daily Life and many more, that castigate the band for the way their name triggers racism and misogyny.
+It reads: “All white, male band Black Pussy should change their name—or venues who booked them, should be boycotted.”
+Considering the coverage the story has got, it’s surprising that the petition itself has gathered fewer than 2,000 signatures, but it has already resulted in at least one canceled gig (rumored to be two), and inspired numerous pieces on Huffington Post, Flavorwire, Daily Dot, Daily Life, and many more, that castigate the band for the way their name triggers racism and misogyny.

 Despite all this, the band are determined to keep it, and have responded in interviews with Noam Chomsky quotes about freedom of expression, phrases like: "We’re not trying to see colors, we’re trying to see people" and "the band name is sort of a mirror of the individual that looks at it", plus links to a pretty reductive Doug Stanhope sketch about how we shouldn’t be offended by words.
 And that’s all well and good, but it’s probably quite easy to inhabit the space of “words don’t offend me” when the words you’re promoting are disparaging towards a race you aren’t and a vagina you simply don’t have.

-In this postinternet era, where we're all so inextricably damn connected, it's so easy to make issues like this catch fire, so that the calling out, the angry blogpost or the social media finger-wagging, actually seems to become the crux of it all, a performance of sorts, and the real issue, and any sort of realistic solution, ends up playing second fiddle.
-And because it all takes place so publicly, sides are quickly formed and radicalised as people jump on board to get their hit of self-satisfying armchair activism without really having helped change anything at all.
+In this post-internet era, where we're all so inextricably damn connected, it's so easy to make issues like this catch fire, so that the calling out, the angry blogpost, or the social media finger-wagging actually seems to become the crux of it all, a performance of sorts, and the real issue, and any sort of realistic solution, ends up playing second fiddle.
+And because it all takes place so publicly, sides are quickly formed and radicalized as people jump on board to get their hit of self-satisfying armchair activism without really having helped change anything at all.